blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 This is a **PlatformIO** project.
 Please install the [**VSCode plugin**][pio_vscode] or [**PlatformIO CLI**][pio_cli].

 ## 3. Prepare the Firmware and Upload It to Your Device

+> ⓘ Firmware for this template is not available to the general public.
+> Please [contact us](https://blynk.io/contact-us-business) to get access.

 When using Blynk, you need to place TemplateID in your sketch.
 We will provide you with the sketch where all of this info is already included.
 Just follow the next steps: